 Hundreds of nurses and doctors have come to work in Red Lake over the last 92 years.
-The first doctors and nurses (from the Red Cross) arrived in Red Lake with the gold rush in 1926.
-While Dr. Thomas Goodison was not the first doctor in Red Lake, he served in the area from 1926-1942.
+Red Cross doctors and nurses arrived with the gold rush in 1926.
+Dr. Thomas Goodison was Red Lake’s first long-serving doctor, working in Red Lake from 1926-1942.
 Dr. Goodison, a native of Brockville, Ontario, graduated from Queen's University medical school in early 1926 and was only 23 when he arrived in Red Lake in the winter of that same year.
 Like those before him, Dr. Goodison used the old Dome Mine assay office as his ‘hospital’ and doctor’s office.
-The small building only had room for two patients, so Dr. Goodison, with his doctor’s bag in hand, travelled around the area making house calls.
+The small building only had room for two patients, so Dr. Goodison mostly made house calls.
 Dr. Goodison also served as the Red Lake area’s postmaster and Justice of the Peace.

 A hospital was established on McKenzie Island in the 1930’s to attend to the Island’s injured miners.
 McKenzie Island’s first doctor, Dr. Charles Galway arrived in 1934.
 Located on the McKenzie Red Lake Gold Mines property, the McKenzie Island hospital had individual female and male wards, an operating room, doctor’s apartment and office as well as a kitchen.
-The doctors and nurses on McKenzie Island also cared for all of the Island’s residents and the area’s expectant mothers.
-Between 1943 and 1949, the McKenzie Island hospital was the only medical facility in the Red Lake area that had maternity services.
-Before this expecting mothers would have to travel to Kenora, Winnipeg or Thunder Bay for their births.
-The exception to this was in the spring of 1945 when a temporary birthing centre was established in Madsen when McKenzie Island was unreachable during breakup.
+The doctors and nurses not only cared for the Island's residents but also the area’s expectant mothers.
+Between 1943 and 1949, the McKenzie Island hospital was the only medical facility in the Red Lake area with maternity services.
+Before this expecting mothers would travel to Kenora, Winnipeg or Thunder Bay for their births.
+The exception to this was in the spring of 1945, when a temporary birthing centre was established in Madsen because McKenzie Island was unreachable during breakup.